 Depending on your practice area, your clients may be dealing with scary or difficult situations when they start looking for representation.
 It can be intimidating for them to pull the trigger and hand over their money to hire a lawyer.
-Naturally, the more you can do to appease their concerns, the more likely it is that your potential clients will become paying clients.
+Naturally, the more you can do to ease their concerns, the more likely it is that your potential clients will become paying clients.

 For example, you could send out a series of FAQs relevant to their legal matter, educational material to help them understand the risks they face and the benefits of hiring a lawyer, or simply a short message to check in and see if they’re ready to move forward.
 Keeping your potential clients engaged by educating them about the situation they face will help build trust, increasing the likelihood of them retaining you.
-For more information on drip email marketing, check out this post from Lexicata, 3 Benefits of Drip Marketing for Law Firms.

 8. Track the source of every potential client